Teaching Large Classes

 Re-conceptualize our office hours.
 Office hours tend to be one-on-one meetings with students.
 However, there are some situations in which meeting with students in a group can be just as effective and a time-saver as well.
 Do three students want to meet with us regarding the makeup of the exam?
 Assure that they’re comfortable meeting as a group, and then schedule them together.

-However, one of the most useful features of OAK is also among the least utilized: the discussion board feature.
+However, one of the most useful features of Brightspace is also among the least utilized: the discussion board feature.
 Integrating an online discussion board into the classroom experience is a great way to provide structured opportunities for our quieter students to participate in the course.
 While this is a valuable tool in small courses, it’s particularly valuable in large courses because so many students might have wonderful things to contribute, yet receive comparatively fewer opportunities to do so as one of many students.
 Consider posing online discussion questions before lessons to get students thinking about the material before class, or asking students to respond to discussion questions after class to demonstrate their synthesis of the material.